-(j) to set minimum academic requirements for extra-curricular participation, not in conflict with Faculty or Western Conference regulations.
-Interest organizations, with the exception of the A.W.S. and Men's Council, may set a standard higher than the minimum provided by the Student Congress.

-(k) to provide for and maintain rules concerning student conduct of an all-college nature as will reflect creditably on the college and the students.
+(j) to set minimum academic requirements for extra-curricular participation, (f) to set initiating academic requirements for equational participation, participation, izations, with the exception of the A.W.S. and Men's Council, may set a standard higher than the minimum provided by the Student Congress. (k) to provide for and maintain rules concerning student conduct of an all-college nature as will reflect creditably on the college and the students.

-- (1) to elect a representative from its own membership to any all college student faculty committee, and to designate, within the remaining number of members alloted to students, those governing groups which shall have a representative on the committee.
+(1) to elect a representative from its own membership to any all college student faculty committee, and to designate, within the remaining number of members alloted to students, those governing groups which shall have a representative on the committee.
 These governing groups shall name their own representative.
-Boards do not come within this jurisdiction. - (m) to legislate on any matter necessary in aiding in the planning, supervision and coordination of student activities.
+Boards do not come within this jurisdiction.

+(m) to legislate on any matter necessary in aiding in the planning, supervision and coordination of student activities.

-The Student Congress shall have the power to execute all foregoing responsibilities and such others as the Congress and Michigan State College deem desirable and necessary to promote the general welfare of the student body and Michigan State College.
+The Student Congress shall have the power to execute all foregoing Section 6. responsibilities and such others as the Congress and Michigan State College deem desirable and necessary to promote the general welfare of the student body and Michigan State College.